rewardenv/reward/docs/installation.md

 On Linux environments, Reward tries to configure your NetworkManager and systemd-resolved to use the local resolver.
 If it's not working, you will have to configure your DNS to resolve `*.test` to `127.0.0.1` or use `/etc/hosts` entries.

+After Reward is installed, probably you will have to restart your NetworkManager (or reboot your system).

+For further information, see the [Automatic DNS Resolution](configuration/dns-resolver.html#linux) guide.

 ##### macOS

 This configuration is automatic via the BSD per-TLD resolver configuration found at `/etc/resolver/test`.